Governance

 The Group’s overall strategic objective is to be the world leader in sulforaphane and sulforaphane-like compounds, establishing a leading position in this new class of pharmaceuticals.

-The Group aims to achieve this objective through demonstrating the potential breadth of application of its proprietary sulforaphane product (SFX-01) initially in cancer, through Evgen sponsored clinical trials, and in other indications through investigator sponsored trials.
+The Group aims to achieve this objective through demonstrating the potential breadth of application of its proprietary sulforaphane product (SFX-01) initially in cancer, through TheraCryf sponsored clinical trials, and in other indications through investigator sponsored trials.
 With the former, the Group deploys its financial and other resources in well-designed clinical trials in well-regulated territories, whilst the latter leverages the Group’s technology to achieve clinical validation in trials substantially funded by 3rd parties.
 Ultimately, the Directors believe that this approach will deliver significant long-term value for shareholders if the resulting clinical trial data are compelling.

 At the appropriate stage of development, the Group may choose to realise monetary value in a therapeutic programme via high-value out-licensing deals with pharmaceutical or biotechnology companies with interests in the relevant therapeutic field and/or geographical territories.
 Alternatively, and if resources permit, the Group may choose to advance a therapeutic candidate through late-stage clinical development un-partnered in order to retain the full value of the programme within the Group.